rwredding/jerrycurl/README.md

 ```

 ### Model layer
-**Models** are defined by simple POCO-like classes and supports graph-based mapping of multiple dimensions of data in a single SQL
-request.
+**Models** are simple POCO-like classes that can be combined into complete object graphs that represents *all* data for a certain operation.
+Each model can be mapped with any type of data relationship: one-to-one, one-to-many, many-to-one and self-joins.
 ```csharp
 // Database.cs
 [Table("dbo", "Movie")]